 The current, revised 5th edition of the PK-DML from 2019 can be ordered via the VOI website.

-Certification in accordance with PK-DML is particularly suitable for:
+Certification in accordance with AC-DMS is particularly suitable for:

-A document management system (DMS) is specialised software that can be used to capture, manage, store, retrieve and archive digital documents in a structured and audit-proof manner.
+A document management system (DMS) is a specialised software solution that enables digital documents to be captured, managed, stored, retrieved and archived in an audit-proof manner.
 Modern DMS solutions integrate seamlessly into existing business processes and support companies in their digital transformation.

 For successful PK-DML certification, DMS software should offer the following functions:

-These functions are a prerequisite for fulfilling criteria such as traceability, regularity and availability in accordance with PK-DML.
+These functions are essential for meeting criteria such as traceability, compliance and availability in accordance with PK-DML.

 It consists of